 Timeliness is important in the performance review process.
-All full-time regular status employees will receive performance evaluations in May and November of each year.
+All full-time regular status employees will receive either a written or check-in performance evaluation in November and May of each year respectively.
 Managers and teams are accountable for the timely submission of evaluations and Personnel Action Forms and will be held accountable for late submittal of reviews.